-Here are five steps to creating a winter training plan for cyclists looking to build a solid foundation of fitness for the coming year.
+Here are five steps to creating a training plan for cyclists looking to build a solid foundation of fitness for the coming year.

 Do some testing